dkilcy/robotics-iot/RC/DragonLink/README.md

 Need a Windows computer for this step.

 1. Connect the USB from the computer to the receiver.  **IMPORTANT:** Make sure the antenna is connected to the receiver
 2. Run the DragonLink Config GUI Windows application.
 The Home tab with "Welcome to DragonLink" will appear.
-Select the RX tab to enter the Receiver GUI.
+Select the "AdvancedRX V2" tab to enter the Receiver GUI.

-On the Dragonlink Receiver GUI:
+On the DragonLink Transmitter GUI, do the following.

+From Settings->General Settings:
-1. Reset to factory settings
+1. Press the Reset to factory settings button.
+A popup will appear that reads "Default ID used".
+Click OK
+2. Click Save Settings at the bottom

+From Settings->Receiver outputs:
-2. configure PPM/S.Bus for 12 channels (as needed).
+2. Configure PPM/S.Bus for 8 or 12 channels
-3. Configure the PWM/PPM/SBUS/RSSI outputs as desired.
+3. Configure the PWM/PPM/SBUS/RSSI outputs as desired. (???)
-4. Save Settings
+4. Click Save Settings at the bottom

-Under Radio Modem:
+From Settings->Radio Modem:
 1. Select 57600 baud
 2. Click Set Baud
+3. `If you plan to use "Taranis Telemetry" mode on the transmitter, enable "Mavlink Decoding".
+Otherwise you can leave it disabled.`  (???)
-3. Save Settings
+4. Click Save Settings at the bottom

-Under Receiver Outputs:
+From Settings->Receiver outputs:
-1. Configure the UEXP3 pins as: Serial In, Serial Out, CTS, RTS
+1. Scroll down and configure the UEXP3 pins as: Serial In, Serial Out, CTS, RTS
-2. Save Settings
+2. Click Save Settings at the bottom

 Reboot receiver and verify saved settings.